ISEN-2020/book-service/readme.md

 # Book Service API

+# 0. how to use Book Service API

+Lauch your images with the command
+ ``docker-compose up``
+Then, enter ``localhost:8080`` in your browser to access the SQL DATABASE

 # 1. Create a Docker Compose YAML File for a MySQL Docker Container

 Let’s create a directory nammed db-docker at the source of the project, and then create a docker-compose.yaml file in that directory.